tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 <figcaption>Fairphone 4: comparative of yearly emissions per baseline scenario (<a href="https://www.fairphone.com/wp-content/uploads/2022/07/Fairphone-4-Life-Cycle-Assessment-22.pdf" title="Life Cycle Assessment of the Fairphone 4">source</a>, PDF, 1.1 MB)</figcaption>
 </figure>

-<aside role="doc-pullquote presentation" aria-hidden=true>Extending the lifespan of a smartphone from 3 to 5 years can reduce its yearly global warming impacts by almost a third.</aside>
+{% pullquote "presentation" %}Extending the lifespan of a smartphone from 3 to 5 years can reduce its yearly global warming impacts by almost a third.{% endpullquote %}

 Things are different for servers though, where the use phase's share varies much more depending on use location: from 4% up to 85%!
 As noted in the ReadME Project Q&A linked above, big companies' datacenters are for the most part net-neutral in carbon emissions, so not only the geographic regions of your servers matter, but also the actual datacenters in those regions.